 Sugarmill Woods, 87 Cypress Blvd.
 West, Homosassa, Florida 34446

-Surrounded by Wildlife Areas and Dotted with Open Space, Sugarmill Woods Has 45 Holes of Golf, Single Family Homes, Attached Homes and Two Country Clubs with 45 Holes of Golf
+Surrounded by Wildlife Areas and Dotted with Open Space, Sugarmill Woods Has Single Family Homes, Attached Homes and Two Country Clubs with 45 Holes of Golf

 A few miles south of Homosassa in northwestern Florida, the well-established community of Sugarmill Woods is bracketed by two wildlife management areas and spreads across 6,000 acres of rolling hills and woods.
 Almost a third of the development is dedicated to open space.
 Although it is for all ages, the community is popular with empty nesters and baby boomers.